Targetless LiDAR-Camera Calibration with

 method overview

 Figure 1.
 Overview of the TLC-Calib pipeline.
 After aggregating LiDAR scans into a globally aligned point cloud, anchor Gaussians serve as fixed geometric references (their positions are not optimized), while auxiliary Gaussians adapt to local geometry and guide extrinsic optimization through photometric loss.
 Unlike anchor Gaussians, auxiliary Gaussians serve as learnable buffers around anchors, helping the optimization avoid local minima.
-Additionally, a rig-based optimization strategy jointly refines all cameras in relation to the scene, ensuring consistent and stable calibration across views.
+Additionally, the camera rig optimization strategy jointly refines all cameras with respect to the scene, ensuring consistent and stable calibration across views.

-The primary contributions of this work are as follows:
+The primary contributions of this paper are as follows:

-1. We stabilize global scale and translation by designating reliable LiDAR points as anchor Gaussians to preserve the overall structure, and by introducing auxiliary Gaussians to regularize local geometry under challenging initialization parameters.
+1. We ensure metric scene scale by designating reliable LiDAR points as anchor Gaussians to preserve overall scene structure, while auxiliary Gaussians regularize local geometry under challenging initialization.

-3. We validate our approach on three real-world setups, including two autonomous driving datasets and one handheld setup with a solid-state LiDAR, demonstrating strong generalization and high calibration accuracy.
-The estimated extrinsics also provide improved rendering quality over the dataset-provided calibrations.
+3. We validate our approach on three real-world setups, including two autonomous driving datasets and a handheld solid-state LiDAR setup, demonstrating strong generalization, high calibration accuracy, and rendering quality.

 *We sampled 4 images out of 40 per camera for visualization purposes.